Table of Contents

 Drinks & Drag a la Kabloom

 We like to fill the month of June with both educational and fun things to celebrate Pride.
 In previous years (since going remote) we’ve done multiple team-building events, including a virtual Drag show.
-In 2022 we switched it up a bit by adding an interactive element.
+This year, we switched it up a bit by adding an interactive element.
 Hosted by Kabloom, this year’s Drinks & Drag event features a mixologist demonstrating “how to” craft a Pride cocktail, coworker interaction, and kicking back to an entertaining drag performance or two.
 The bonus: 10% of proceeds are being donated by WorkTango to Black LQBTQ+ non-profit organizations.

 Get Your PRIDE TRIVIA Game On!